codurance/site/_posts/2017-10-30-lambda-world-conference.md

 </center>
 <br/>

-Organizers deserve my warmest congratulations, because it was one of the best conferences I've attended.
+Organizers deserve my warmest congratulations, because it was one of the best conferences I've ever attended.
 It was the third edition of this awesome event and, despite the high number of attendees, it kept its high quality, the personal attention and its family atmosphere. <a href="https://twitter.com/Jorge__Galindo">**Jorge Galindo**</a> is one of the organizers and his daughter is growing at the same time as the event, getting used to face a huge audience:

 <center>
 <img src="{{site.baseurl}}/assets/img/custom/blog/2017-10-30-lambda-world-conference/jorge-galindo-s-daughter.jpg" alt="Jorge Galindo" class="img img-responsive" width="50%"/>